webbiscuit/adventofcode_rust/2023/day_05/readme.md

 ## Part 2

-Aha interesting, this is changing the parsing rather than the calculation.
-Nice twist!
+Aha interesting, this is changing the parsing and then finding massive inefficiencies in the coding!
+Now I see they they were u64s.